Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

-- Pascal has 36 catches on 65 targets for 369 yards and three touchdowns, averaging 24.6 yards per game.

-- So far this season, 14.0% of the 465 passes thrown by his team have gone Pascal's way.

-- Pascal (12 red zone targets) has been the recipient of 20.3% of his team's 59 red zone pass attempts.
+- With 12 targets in the red zone this season, Pascal has been on the receiving end of 20.3% of his team's 59 red zone pass attempts.

-- The Colts, who rank fifth in the NFL in points scored, have attempted a pass 50.5% of the time while running the football 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Raiders.